isomerpages/mlaw-corp/news/press-releases/_posts/1999-08-26-Establishment-of-a-Disqualification-Unit-by-the-Official-Receiver.md

 ---
-layout: post
-title: Establishment of a Disqualification Unit by the Official Receiver
+title: 'Establishment of a Disqualification Unit by the Official Receiver'
 permalink: /news/press-releases/establishment-of-a-disqualification-unit-by-the-official-receiver
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 26 Aug 1999 Posted in [Press releases](/news/press-releases)